PatCapon39/nextflow-seqera/user-guide/compute-env.md

 Seqera supports adding compute environments for HPCs that utilise [Slurm](https://docs.seqera.io/platform/latest/compute-envs/slurm/) and [PBS Pro](https://docs.seqera.io/platform/latest/compute-envs/altair-pbs-pro/) workload managers.

-> Note: compute environments are shared across the users of the same workspace.
+> Note: Compute environments are shared across all users of the same workspace.

 In order to access compute infrastructre, you need to create access [credentials](https://docs.seqera.io/platform/latest/credentials/overview/#introduction).
-SSH keys or Tower agents can be used to access the HPC.
-SSH keys are easier to use but some HPC providers are restricted from sharing SSH keys with a third party (e.g. Seqera Platform).
-In addition, it can be tricky to use SSH keys if the HPC is in a private network and requires VPN access.
+SSH keys or Tower Agents can be used to access the HPC.
+SSH keys are easier to use but some HPC providers are restricted from sharing SSH keys with a third party (i.e. Seqera Platform).
+In addition, it can be tricky to use SSH keys if the HPC is within a private network and requires VPN access.

-The following instructions is to configure compute environments for HPC through Tower agent credentials.
+The following instructions are to configure compute environments for HPC through Tower agent credentials.

 ### Steps to configure HPC on the Australian Nextflow Seqera Service within an organisation workspace